 We work closely with the wonderful Versacchi - the Hair loss and Wig clinic Road in Cork city on an " on call " basis .
 They have made a room available to me for Versacchi clients to attend to all things brows in prep for Chemo or Alopecia .
 This is part of their service to their clients.
-We will try to arrange your apt to have your eyebrows Microbladed the same day as your wig appointment so it is all under one roof and attended to on the same day.
+We will try to arrange your apt to have your eyebrows Microbladed the same day as your wig appointment , so it is all under one roof .
 If we are unable to facilitate this we will offer you an appointment at our Clonakilty clinic.